yduwcui/ai-gateway/docs/proposals/003-epp-integration-proposal/proposal.md

 **Envoy Gateway**

-1. enabled the XDSCluster level XDSTranslatorHook, and define the custom backend resource in Envoy Gateway configuration (InferencePool CRD)
+1. enabled the XDSCluster, XDSRoute level XDSTranslatorHook, and define the custom backend resource in Envoy Gateway configuration (InferencePool CRD)
 2. Envoy Gateway will start to watch the InferencePools
 3. If httproute refers any resource with the same GVK, carry it with ExtensionRefs IR
 4. When EG doing xDS translation, checks if ExtensionRefs > 0, if so, it calls the PostClusterModifyHook and carry the unstructuredResources(InferencePool) to Envoy AI Gateway

 **Envoy AI Gateway**

+PostClusterModify Hook logics:

 1. Implement the PostClusterModifyHook, iterates the unstructuredResources to group the inferencePool(only support one InferencePool per route rule)
 2. Modify the cluster type with ORIGINAL_DST, and add the original_dst_lb_config
+3. Send it back to Envoy Gateway

 ```yaml
         type: ORIGINAL_DST